Renting With Us

-Wifi signal is typically poor very hard to achieve around student houses due to the property construction and their size, however our unique infrastructure allows for a large number of devices to be connected, and is even sufficient for 14 people in the house to be streaming simultaneously in Ultra HD / 4K!
+A strong wifi signal is typically very hard to achieve in student houses due to the property construction and their size, however our unique infrastructure allows for a large number of devices to be connected, and is even sufficient for 14 people in the house to be streaming simultaneously in Ultra HD / 4K!

 The broadband is charged at a discounted rate of £30 per house per month with no additional set-up fees and no download restrictions.

-The package normally costs £55 per month however if purchased through us we can supply this package at this highly-discounted rate.
-If you would however prefer to choose a different supplier for any reason, you are free to do so.
+The package normally costs £55 per month however if purchased through us we can supply the package at this highly-discounted rate.
+However, if you would prefer to choose a different supplier for any reason, you are free to do so.

 Can I bring a pet?

 As with most matters in a shared house, we are normally happy for small pets to be kept, provided:

 - All housemates are happy with the arrangement